AddMorePower/publishing-pipeline/Long documentation/README.md

 #### Write the JSON by hand
 One tedious solution would be to write the JSON file by hand.
 Using the [NOMAD Metainfo browser](https://nomad-lab.eu/prod/v1/gui/analyze/metainfo/nomad.datamodel.datamodel.EntryArchive), you can see the architecture you need to store your information.
-For instance, if your file is about `H2O` and you want to list the differents elements related to your sample, the NOMAD Metafinfo browser will show you that it is possible to do so in this metadata `Entry > results > material > elements`.
+For instance, if your file is about `H2O` and you want to list the different elements related to your sample, the NOMAD Metafinfo browser will show you that it is possible to do so with this metadata `Entry > results > material > elements`.
-The related JSON file would than have this written accordingly:
+The related JSON file should then be written as:
 ```
 {
   "results": {